5 Vital Store Design Strategies for Online B2B Wholesalers

 Mental availability is important in both B2C and B2B interactions.
 B2B customers are considered to be carefully researched and considered.
 But data suggests that mental availability still matters.
 Campaigns that aim to increase a firm’s share of mind are much the most effective.
 The more famous (i.e. well-known) they make the company, the better the business results.

 The initial impression of the store will play a big role in business success.
-Having a clear, tidy, and unique web design is crucial.
+Having a clear, tidy, and unique is crucial.
 Typography, font size, theme colors, and product photo illustrations should be carefully chosen.
 The design elements should be streamlined across all aspects of the brand.
 A well-organized web presence allows your products to be found with ease.
 Therefore, customers will be more willing to make a purchase.

 Create a personalized experience for your customers